Hi, I’m Faith!

 I discovered my passion for science and faith among the redwoods of Northern California.
 Each summer at camp near California’s oldest state park, I wandered through fern-carpeted trails, marveled at sun-drenched trees, and stared up at the Milky Way on moonless nights.
 Those early experiences sparked a lifelong sense of wonder and curiosity about God’s creation.

-You can learn more about my background or explore examples of my work below.
+You can explore examples of my work below.